fsminecrafter/Minimal-OS-SDK/README.md

     ./mkrun.sh main.elf hello.run

-Then inside MinimalOS: `run 0:/programs/hello.run`
+Then inside Minimal-OS: `run 0:/programs/hello.run`

 ## Requirements on the ELF
 - x86_64, ELF64, PIE (`ET_DYN`), linked at base address 0 (link.ld does this).